qzmfranklin/zmake/README.md

 	more Makefile

-You should see the first line is
+The first line should be

 	#  Sample Makefile for in-source build